kwhitley/football/README.md

 # Additional Notes

+Client code should be modified from inside the `/src/client/components` folder, with `App.jsx` as the primary entry point.
+The `/src/client/index.html` is a template and should largely remain untouched.
+Likewise, the `/src/client/index.jsx` is a boilerplate entry for the app, and is only where high-level app-wide logic would go (e.g. store instantiation, etc).

 This build uses a fuse-box build process, rather than webpack.
 This includes the following feature support, minus the time overhead or babel dependencies (fuse-box uses a TypeScript transpiler under the hood).
 - [x] React/JSX support
 - [x] Hot reloading